moranebienvenu/stroke_article/paper.md

 Participants underwent MRI scans at all three timepoints.
 Longitudinal T1-weighted images were processed with *FreeSurfer* to generate within-subject templates.
 Lesion segmentation was performed semi-automatically using the *Clusterize* toolbox on T1-weighted images and MD maps for the acute phase, and on T1-weighted images maps for the subacute and chronic phases.
 All segmentations were manually reviewed and corrected by an experienced researcher specialized in lesion tracing in PWA.
 Binary lesion masks were then generated for each timepoint in RAS orientation (1 mm isotropic resolution).
 These masks and their corresponding anatomical images were registered to MNI152 2 mm space using FSL’s FLIRT (nearest-neighbor interpolation, no smoothing, zero padding).

 The NeuroT-Map pipeline [@Alves2025] was then applied to compute neurotransmitter-specific lesion metrics, including the sum of receptor and transporter location density map voxels or white matter projection map voxels intersecting the lesion, as well as pre- and postsynaptic ratios for the studied neurotransmitter systems.
-The NeuroT-Map tool and associated scripts are publicly available on GitHub: https://github.com/Pedro-N-Alves/NeuroT-Map.
+The NeuroT-Map tool and associated scripts are publicly available on [GitHub](https://github.com/Pedro-N-Alves/NeuroT-Map).

 ## Dashboard template

-An interactive dashboard was developed using the Dash framework (available at https://stroke-dashboard.db.neurolibre.org/; source code: https://github.com/moranebienvenu/stroke_dashboard).
+An [interactive dashboard](https://stroke-dashboard.db.neurolibre.org/) was developed using the Dash framework ([source code](https://github.com/moranebienvenu/stroke_dashboard)).
 The dashboard allows users to upload a .zip file containing:

 - individual **NeuroT-Map outputs** for each participant:
   - ***output_les_dis_sub-XXX_ses-VX.csv*** and,